Why Trust OMD?

 3. Connect with favorites

-Indiana University’s 15-credit Adult Education certificate is a flexible online program aimed at working professionals.
-Students gain a foundation in adult learning theories, program planning, and instructional strategies for adult learners.
-All courses are delivered 100% online, taught by experienced faculty, with no campus visits required.
-The curriculum emphasizes practical skills for designing adult education programs and teaching in various settings (community programs, corporate training, higher education).
+Indiana University’s Graduate Certificate in Adult Education is a 15-credit flexible online program aimed at working professionals.
+Students gain a foundation in adult learning theories, program planning, and instructional strategies for teaching in community programs, corporate training, and higher education settings.

 • Mode: 100% online